alvaroarol/dna-analyser/README.md

 #Changelog

+17/07/2016
+- Improved page design
+- Frequencies graphs now shows highest value in red
+- Fixed a few bugs in the graphics function

 16/07/2016
 - Added graphs to the nucleotide and codon frequencies for a better visualisation
 - Added option to order histogram bars by decreasing value